 - A response is generated in response,

-- A request predicting module attempts to determine one or more predictive follow-up requests by that user, and;
+- A request predicting module attempts to determine one or more predictive queries as follow-up requests by that user, and;

 - That follow up also triggers one or more predictive follow-up requests before they are made, and has them ready to display.

-The system might base predictions upon such things as recent requests from others for the same or similar information, or statistics aggregated over a number of users:
+The system might base predictive queries upon such things as recent requests from others for the same or similar information, or statistics aggregated over a number of users:

 For example, people who query “coffee” may frequently also query “Starbucks,” so when a particular user enters “coffee” as a search, the system may pre-fetch results for the search term “Starbucks” while the device is displaying to the user the results of a search on “coffee.”
 Then, if the user acts consistently with his or her peer group, the follow-up information is nearly immediately accessible.